 - COVID-19 in general: See my top 10 tips for agencies, watch the recording of my COVID-19 Q&A call, and see my interview at Charging the Agency Frontier.

-- Collecting payments from clients: Read about “active escalation” on Accounts Receivable, and check out all my articles on Collections.
+- Collecting payments from clients: Read about “active escalation” on Accounts Receivable, get my training on agency collections, and check out all my articles on Collections.

 - Handling sales and selling right now: Lead with value and empathy, read my specific advice about sales during the pandemic, and then see my top 37 sales tips.